sebastianherp/HEITEC-BLE-Rotary-Encoder/README.md

 ## Power saving strategy:

 Since the Blend Micro always draws a minimum of 1.7-2.0 mA ( http://redbearlab.com/blend-low-power-settings/ ) a external latching power switch is used.
 It is activated by USB power, button press and the Arduino Pin D5 being HIGH.

-The Blend Micro deactivates itself after a long button press or the battery running below a certain voltage for some time while not connected.
-It also deactivates below
-~3.1 V because the gate voltage on the NPN transistor will be to low.
+The Blend Micro deactivates itself after a long button press or the battery running below a certain voltage (default 3.4 V) for some time (200 s) while not connected.
+It also deactivates below ~3.1 V because the gate voltage on the NPN transistor will be to low.

 While running power is saved by sleeping during periods of low activity.
 The Arduino wont sleep when connected to USB power, a LED is on (PWM, not full brightness) and certain other conditions to make sure debounce, etc works.
-The LEDs will turn off after a configurable amount of time to save power.
+The LEDs will turn off after a configurable amount of time (default 30 s) to save power.

 ## Power usage: